 Disconnect anything else that is plugged into your Mac.
 From the audio port as Thunderbolt, HDMI, and USB devices could be channeling the audio away from the headphones or speakers.
 For example, if you have plugged your Mac into your TV via HDMI, and you are wondering why the speakers plugged into your Mac aren’t getting the audio, it’s because the sound is being routed to your TV.
 There is a separate method to solve the issue in such cases.
 The given below are the solutions:

-- If you want the sound to play through speakers plugged into your Mac while the pictures play on the TV screen you should be able to switch to your speakers by right-clicking on the audio icon in the menu bar at the top right of your Mac and selecting the speakers there.
+- If you want the sound to play through speakers plugged into your Mac while the pictures play on the TV screen.
+You should be able to switch to your speakers by right-clicking on the audio icon in the menu bar at the top right of your Mac.
+And selecting the speakers there.

 Method 14: Contact Apple Customer Service

 Generally, If none of these solve the problem you may need to get the hardware checked out by Apple.
-As now, this has to be the hardware issue.
+As of now, this has to be the hardware issue.

 Check Your Equipment

-While this is nota successful scenario, as while HDMI cables are capable of transferring the audio as well as the pictures, some older equipment may not be able to receive the audio.
-Check this isn’t the case with your set up.
+While this is not a successful scenario.
+As while HDMI cables are capable of transferring the audio as well as the pictures.
+Some older equipment may not be able to receive the audio.
+Check this isn’t the case with your set-up.
 If this is the case call apple customer care.

 Check Your HDMI Cable